FAQs

 When selecting cabinet hardware, consider the style, finish (such as brushed nickel or oil-rubbed bronze), and functionality (like pulls or knobs).
 It's important to choose hardware that complements your overall kitchen design and existing decor.What is the difference between granite and quartz countertops?

-Granite is a natural stone that's cut and polished, offering unique patterns.
-It's durable but requires sealing to prevent stains.
-Quartz, on the other hand, is an engineered stone made from quartz particles and resin.
-It's non-porous, doesn't need sealing, and comes in a wide range of colors and patterns.How can I prevent stains on my countertops?
+Granite is a natural stone with unique patterns.
+It’s durable but requires sealing to prevent stains.
+Quartz is an engineered stone made from quartz particles mixed with resin.
+It is non-porous, doesn’t require sealing, and comes in a wide variety of colors and patterns, making it a popular choice for kitchens with high-end kitchen cabinets.How can I prevent stains on my countertops?